aartitandon/SURE-EH-Research-Project/App_Analytics_Report_Aug2020-2021.md

 users are more likely to have an Android device.](App_Analytics_Report_Aug2020-2021_files/figure-markdown_strict/freq-of-lang-by-operating-system-1.png "fig:")
 <figcaption align="center">
-<b>Figure 5 - Bar Chart of Language Frequency by Operating System </b>
+<b>Figure 5 - Bar Chart of Language by Operating System </b>
 </figcaption>

 iOS users are more likely to access the information in English than Spanish.
 Android users are more likely to access the information in Spanish than English.
-This raises the question of why Spanish-speaking users are more likely to have an Android device.
+This raises the question of why Spanish-speaking users are more likely to have an Android device. \*language selection clicks;

 # App Use By Time